AhmedFathyDev/AhmedFathyDev/README.md

 **Strong knowledge of computer science, good in Object-Oriented Programming, Data Structures, Algorithms, Database Systems, Design Patterns, and Problem-Solving.**

-**Competed a lot in college in programming competitions and enjoyed participating with my colleagues and mentors.**
+**Competed a lot in college in programming competitions like ECPC and enjoyed participating with my colleagues and mentors.**

 **Passionate about learning .NET, Back-End technologies, DevOps, Web 3, Blockchain, Linux, Virtualization, and Cloud Computing.**